 Expanding your company into Japan is something to celebrate.
 However, you’ll need a thorough understanding of all Japanese subsidiary laws before you can decide where you should establish your company and what kind of corporation works best for your needs.

-How to Set up a Subsidiary in Japan
+How to Set Up a Japan Subsidiary

 Before you start the Japan subsidiary setup process, decide what kind of business structure to use.
 The four most common include: